flotiq/scully-recipes-starter/README.md

     It will add 10 images and 4 recipes to your Flotiq account.

     _Note: You need to put your Read and write API key in `src/environments/environment.js` for import to work.
 You don't need Recipe content type in your account.
-If you already have products with ids `product-1`, `product-2`, `product-3` and `product-4` they will be overwritten._
+If you already have recipes with ids `recipe-1`, `recipe-2` they will be overwritten._

     Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.